MicrosoftDocs/win32/desktop-src/Msi/installing-win32-assemblies-for-the-private-use-of-an-application-on-windows-xp.md

 ---
-Description: 'The procedure in this topic identifies how to create a Windows Installer package to install a Win32 assembly.' ms.assetid: '2d4bc2be-cce6-45e6-b6a7-7ff96d28eb96'
+Description: The procedure in this topic identifies how to create a Windows Installer package to install a Win32 assembly. ms.assetid: 2d4bc2be-cce6-45e6-b6a7-7ff96d28eb96
-title: Installing Win32 Assemblies for the Private Use of an Application on Windows XP
+title: Installing Win32 Assemblies for the Private Use of an Application on Windows XP ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Installing Win32 Assemblies for the Private Use of an Application on Windows XP